Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Energy extraction via magnetic reconnection mechanism

 where $\alpha=\sqrt{-g_{tt}+g^2_{\phi t}/g_{\phi \phi}}$ and $\beta^i=(0,0,\beta^{\phi})$ are the lapse function and shift vector, respectively.
 Note that $\beta^{\phi}=\sqrt{g_{\phi \phi}}\omega^{\phi}/\alpha$ with the angular velocity of the frame dragging $\omega^{\phi}=-g_{\phi t}/g_{\phi \phi}$.

-As shown above, the ability of the magnetic reconnection to extract energy from black holes is assessed by examining the following two conditions: (i) the formation of negative energy particle to the distant observe and (ii) the escape condition for the plasma particles accelerated/decelerated by the reconnection process in the ergosphere.
-Taking the one-fluid approximation, the energy momentum tensor $T^{\mu\nu}$ can be expressed as
+As shown above, the ability of the magnetic reconnection to extract energy from black holes is assessed by examining the following two conditions: (i) the formation of negative energy particle to the distant observer and (ii) the escape condition for the plasma particles accelerated/decelerated by the reconnection process in the ergosphere.
+Taking the one-fluid approximation, the energy-momentum tensor $T^{\mu\nu}$ can be expressed as

 where $p,~\omega,~U^{\mu},~and~F^{\mu\nu}~$ are the proper plasma pressure, enthalpy density, four-velocity, and electromagnetic field tensor, respectively.
 The density of the ``energy at infinity" is calculated as